-Frail older adults are those that have unintentional weight and muscle loss, weakness, slowness and a low activity level (Fried et al. 2001).
+Frail older adults are those that have unintentional weight and muscle loss, weakness, slowness, and a low activity level (Fried et al. 2001).
 Many have difficulty performing and completing daily tasks and require the assistance of a caregiver.
-Among other challenges they may face on a daily basis, preparing and consuming a healthy diet can be difficult for this group.
+Among other challenges they may face daily, preparing and consuming a healthy diet can be difficult for this group.
 If frail older adults have trouble preparing and consuming a healthy diet and meeting their nutritional needs, malnutrition may progress.

 Frail older adults may also face challenges from age-related conditions and diseases that may decrease their quality of life and make preparing and consuming a healthy diet difficult.
-Most often, the frail older adult who is able to live at home needs the assistance of a caregiver with everyday tasks like preparing meals (Cleggs et al. 2013).
+Most often, the frail older adult who can live at home needs the assistance of a caregiver with everyday tasks like preparing meals (Clegg et al. 2013).

 Frail older adults may face unique challenges that may interfere with meeting their nutritional needs.
 For example, they may have problems chewing and swallowing.
 They may also have gastrointestinal issues, such as constipation and loss of appetite.
 Weakness from muscle loss may also further impair their ability to complete physical tasks, such as cooking.
-Challenges like these may lead to discouragement, decreased food consumption, and irregular eating patterns, which can further lead to various nutrient deficiencies.
-In order to help this population overcome some of the challenges of preparing and eating a nutritious diet, caregivers need access to ideas and tools that will help them provide adequate nutrition to the frail older adult.
+Challenges like these may lead to discouragement, decreased food consumption, and irregular eating patterns, leading to various nutrient deficiencies.
+To help this population overcome some of the challenges of preparing and eating a nutritious diet, caregivers need access to ideas and tools that will help them provide adequate nutrition to frail older adults.
 Simple, nutritious snacks are easy to prepare and consume and are a great way to add nutritious foods to their diet.

 Nutrition for the Frail Older Adult